ademuri/smart-input-filter/README.md

-# Arduino Input Filter library
+# Smart Input Filter

 ## Building

+To check that all code builds for Arduino, run `build_arduino.sh`.
+To run the unit tests, run `test.sh`.

 ### Requirements